CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Protocol: ANT+ and Bluetooth SMART

-NOTE: Power2max power meters measure the total power output of both legs in one sensor.
-This means they can’t measure both legs separately.
-However, they can calculate the L/R balance because they assume that the pulling force on the pedal is almost neglectable.
+It is important to note that the power meter measures the total power output of both legs in one sensor, so it cannot measure both legs separately.
+Nonetheless, it can calculate the L/R balance assuming that the pulling force on the pedal is almost negligible.

-It also has an auto-zero feature, so you don’t have to worry about setting zero offset before every ride.
-The power meter also actively compensates for temperature changes once you stop pedaling for more than 2 seconds.
-So you always get accurate data that are not affected by the temperature.
+Moreover, the power meter actively compensates for temperature changes once you stop pedaling for more than 2 seconds, ensuring that you always get accurate data that is not affected by temperature.

-The main downside is its limited compatibility.
-You won’t fit it on SRAM 1X 40T chainrings and SRAM Red cranksets*.
+One downside of the Power2Max NGeco SRAM is its limited compatibility.
+You cannot fit it on SRAM 1X 40T chainrings and SRAM Red cranksets*.

 *The 4-bolt 110 Shimano bolt circle diameter (BCD) is available.

-However, considering its price, this power meter is hard to beat.
+Considering its price, the Power2Max NGeco SRAM is an excellent power meter that is hard to beat.

 ROTOR 2INpower DM Road Power Meter